 The key to this is menu planning and shopping list writing.
 It’s something I’m still trying to discipline myself to do.

-Otherwise it’s too easy to wander round Tesco throwing ‘things you fancy for tea’ in a trolley which, 9 time out of 10, wouldn’t make a nutritionist very happy.
+Otherwise, it’s too easy to wander around Tesco throwing ‘things you fancy for tea’ in a trolley which, 9 times out of 10, wouldn’t make a nutritionist very happy.